techidaily/site-games-able/source/_posts/digital-delights-for-special-moments-via-steam.md

 ## How to Purchase a Steam Game as a Gift at Checkout

- This is the most popular method, and it requires you to[fund your Steam wallet](https://www.makeuseof.com/how-to-fund-steam-wallet-buy-games/) or to use one of the accepted payment methods on Steam.
+ This is the most popular method, and it requires you to [fund your Steam wallet](https://www.makeuseof.com/how-to-fund-steam-wallet-buy-games/) or to use one of the accepted payment methods on Steam.
 You also need to already have the person as a friend on Steam.

 Once you have all of that ready, follow the steps below: